 MIDI Channel This is the MIDI channel over which the expression pedal will send its MIDI message when you turn it.
-You can select the Common Channel (Common:##) or any one of controls.
-The available range is 0-127.

-Channels A1-16 or B1-16.
+You can select the Common Channel (Common:##) or any one of Channels A1-16 or B1-16.

-CC# When Type is set to MIDI CC, this is the MIDI CC number that the expression pedal values.
-The available range is 0-127.

-Min / Max When Type is set to MIDI CC, these determine the lowest (Min) and highest (Max)

-Invert When Type is set to MIDI CC, this determines whether the expression pedal's polarity is normal (Off) or inverted (On).
+- CC# When Type is set to MIDI CC, this is the MIDI CC number that the expression pedal controls.
+The available range is 0-127. - Min / Max When Type is set to MIDI CC, these determine the lowest (Min) and highest (Max) values.
+The available range is 0-127. - Invert When Type is set to MIDI CC, this determines whether the expression pedal's polarity is normal (Off) or inverted (On).